Arquebuse-class destroyer

 The Arquebuse class was a group of 20 destroyers built for the French Navy in the first decade of the 20th century.
 Two ships were sunk during the First World War and the others were scrapped after the war.

 Losses

 The Catapulte was sunk after a collision with the British steamship Warrimoo near Bizerte, Tunisia, on 18 May 1918.

 The Mousquet was sunk off the entrance of Penang harbour in the Strait of Malacca on 28 October 1914 by the German cruiser SMS Emden, which she was attempting to engage.

 Ships

+The first 10 ships were provided for in the 1900 Budget, and the second 10 in the 1901 Budget, but all were built under the Programme of 1900.
+They were numbered M'12 to M'31 respectively.